Radiologic Science Technology

 Future Start Dates

 The radiologic science technology program begins each autumn semester at the Newark campus.
-The deadline to apply is May 1.

 Admission Requirements